Remapping the Rover MEMS3 ECU

 understanding.

-tool for me, and has been slowly evolved into a mapping tool that I can release
+research tool for me, and has been slowly evolved into a mapping tool that I

-with my understanding.
-Because of this, some things may have been done
+in parallel with my understanding.
+Because of this, some things may have been

-differently if I knew at the start what I know now; but I think I’ve made a
+done differently if I knew at the start what I know now; but I think I’ve made

 intuitive.